 Citizenship is an integral aspect of society.
 It’s also important in the classroom: Students who learn about citizenship early in life develop a stronger commitment to doing good in the world.
-So how exactly should we be teaching citizenship, and why is it so important for students to learn?
+So what exactly is citizenship, and why is it so important for students to learn about it?

 As we’ve discussed in our series on why learning matters, students who understand why they’re learning something are much more likely to engage with the material.
-Here’s why citizenship is important, and how to teach citizenship to students in a way that inspires and motivates positive action.
+Below, we look at why citizenship is important, and how to teach citizenship to students in a way that inspires and motivates positive action.

 Citizenship is important for developing a strong moral code in individuals, but it’s also important for creating a safe, supportive society while protecting democracy, according to Young Citizens.

 “Citizenship education involves developing the knowledge, skills and confidence to enable people to make their own decisions and to take responsibility for their own lives and communities.
 And in many countries – where democratic society and its institutions are facing threats – citizenship education is becoming increasingly important.”